Adyen/adyen-flutter/README.md

 1. From your backend, make a [`sessions`](https://docs.adyen.com/api-explorer/Checkout/71/post/sessions) request.
 The response contains:
 - `sessionData`: the payment session data.
 - `id`: a unique identifier for the session data.
-- The request body.

-Pass these values to your app.
+2. Pass these values to your app.

-2. In your Flutter app, create a `GooglePayComponentConfiguration` instance.
+3. In your Flutter app, create a `GooglePayComponentConfiguration` instance.
 It requires a `GooglePayConfiguration` which contains the Google Pay environment.

 ```dart
 final GooglePayComponentConfiguration googlePayComponentConfiguration = GooglePayComponentConfiguration(